kodarn/Sparsnas/README.md

 ![Comparing SPI bus on two different Sparsnäs-devices](LogicAnalyzer/Compare.png?raw=true "Comparing SPI bus on two different Sparsnäs-devices")

-As we can see in the data, the CC115L-registers setup is identical in both cases.
-Only the packet sending data differs, which is expected since the devices are operating with different XOR-Keys.
+As we can see in the data, the setup of the CC115L-registers are identical in both cases.
+Only some parts of the packet payload data differs, which is expected since the devices are operating with different XOR-Keys.

 We should update our RfCat-script to reflect these findings.
 (Note to self: Do this at a later time).